Sogdia

-Sogdia (/ˈsɒgdiə/) or Sogdiana was an ancient Iranian civilization between the Amu Darya and the Syr Darya rivers, and in present-day Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
-Sogdiana was also a province of the Achaemenid Empire, and listed on the Behistun Inscription of Darius the Great.
-Sogdiana was first conquered by Cyrus the Great, the founder of the Achaemenid Empire, and then was annexed by the Macedonian ruler Alexander the Great in 328 BC.
-It would continue to change hands under the Seleucid Empire, the Greco-Bactrian Kingdom, the Kushan Empire, the Sasanian Empire, the Hephthalite Empire, the Western Turkic Khaganate, and the Muslim conquest of Transoxiana.
+Sogdia (/ˈsɒgdiə/) or Sogdiana was an ancient Iranian civilisation located between the Amu Darya and the Syr Darya rivers, in what is now Uzbekistan, Turkmenistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
+Sogdiana was also a province of the Achaemenid Empire, and is listed on the Behistun Inscription of Darius the Great.
+Sogdiana was first conquered by Cyrus the Great, the founder of the Achaemenid Empire, and was later annexed by the Macedonian ruler Alexander the Great in 328 BC.
+It would subsequently change hands under the Seleucid Empire, the Greco-Bactrian Kingdom, the Kushan Empire, the Sasanian Empire, the Hephthalite Empire, the Western Turkic Khaganate, and following the Muslim conquest of Transoxiana.

-The Sogdian city-states, although never politically united, were centered on the city of Samarkand.
+The Sogdian city-states, although never politically united, were centred on the city of Samarkand.
 Sogdian, an Eastern Iranian language, is no longer spoken.
-However, a descendant of one of its dialects, Yaghnobi, is still spoken by the Yaghnobis of Tajikistan.
-It was widely spoken in Central Asia as a lingua franca and served as one of the First Turkic Khaganate's court languages for writing documents.
+However, a descendant of one of its dialects—Yaghnobi—is still spoken by the Yaghnobis of Tajikistan.
+Sogdian was widely spoken in Central Asia as a lingua franca and served as one of the court languages of the First Turkic Khaganate for writing documents.

-Sogdians also lived in Imperial China and rose to prominence in the military and government of the Chinese Tang dynasty (618–907 AD).
+Sogdians also lived in Imperial China and rose to prominence in the military and government of the Chinese Tang dynasty (618–907 CE).
 Sogdian merchants and diplomats travelled as far west as the Byzantine Empire.
-They played an essential part as middlemen in the Silk Road trade route.
-While initially practicing the faiths of Zoroastrianism, Manichaeism, Buddhism and, to a lesser extent, the Church of the East from West Asia, the gradual conversion to Islam among the Sogdians and their descendants began with the Muslim conquest of Transoxiana in the 8th century.
-The Sogdian conversion to Islam was virtually complete by the end of the Samanid Empire in 999, coinciding with the decline of the Sogdian language, as it was largely supplanted by New Persian.
+They played an essential role as middlemen in the Silk Road trade route.
+While initially practising the faiths of Zoroastrianism, Manichaeism, Buddhism, and, to a lesser extent, the Church of the East from West Asia, the gradual conversion to Islam among the Sogdians and their descendants began with the Muslim conquest of Transoxiana in the 8th century.
+The Sogdian conversion to Islam was virtually complete by the end of the Samanid Empire in 999, coinciding with the decline of the Sogdian language, which was largely supplanted by New Persian.

 Geography

-Sogdiana lay north of Bactria, east of Khwarezm, and southeast of Kangju between the Oxus (Amu Darya) and the Jaxartes (Syr Darya), including the fertile valley of the Zeravshan (called the Polytimetus by the ancient Greeks).
-Sogdian territory corresponds to the modern regions of Samarkand and Bukhara in modern Uzbekistan, as well as the Sughd region of modern Tajikistan.
-In the High Middle Ages, Sogdian cities included sites stretching towards Issyk Kul, such as that at the archeological site of Suyab.
+Sogdiana lay north of Bactria, east of Khwarezm, and south-east of Kangju, between the Oxus (Amu Darya) and the Jaxartes (Syr Darya), and included the fertile valley of the Zeravshan (called the Polytimetus by the ancient Greeks).
+Sogdian territory corresponds to the modern regions of Samarkand and Bukhara in present-day Uzbekistan, as well as the Sughd region of modern Tajikistan.
+In the High Middle Ages, Sogdian cities included sites stretching towards Issyk Kul, such as that at the archaeological site of Suyab.